Troubleshoot Issues with ksqlDB for Confluent Platform

 Verify that there are no deserialization errors

-ksqlDB will not write query results if it is not able to deserialize message data.
+ksqlDB doesn’t write query results if it’s not able to deserialize record data.
 Use the DESCRIBE EXTENDED statement to check that the VALUE_FORMAT of the stream matches the format of the records that kcat prints for your topic.
 Enter the following statement in the CLI:

 DESCRIBE pageviews EXTENDED;